 When do the formation sessions meet?

 Families—at least one parent or guardian (or designated adult) and all registered religious education participants from that household—will meet twice a month.
 A calendar will be provided and posted on a Trello Board of resources.

 - The first session is on a Sunday morning from 9:05 a.m.-10:05 a.m. near the beginning of the month, conveniently situated between the 8 a.m. and 10:15 a.m.
 Masses to help families prioritize regular Mass attendance.
 The focus of this first session is to present content and discussion opportunities for parents/guardians while the children pray and learn together with a catechist and their school-age peers.
 Presenters for the Adult Gathering will vary to enhance the content being shared.

-- The second session is a Community Gathering and these will typically be scattered throughout the parish calendar where most appropriate, but will otherwise be on a later Sunday morning from 9:05AM-10:05AM, with a few exceptions, given the particular experience being sought.
+- The second session is a Community Gathering and these will typically be scattered throughout the parish calendar where most appropriate, but will otherwise be on a later Sunday morning from 9:05 a.m.-10:05 a.m..
 These Community Gatherings will also often include whole families meeting with other families in small groups rather than children meeting separately.
-These are designed to build relationships.
+These are designed to build community and belonging.

 What is the curriculum?

 For Fx3: We are using A Family of Faith by the Sophia Institute for the Family Faith Formation sessions.
 The program is presented in a four-year cycle that aligns with the pillars of catechism instilled by Peter in Acts 2:42: Faith, liturgy/sacraments, life in Christ Jesus, and Christian Prayer and includes a monthly Scripture memorization verse, monthly saint focus, and monthly Sacred Art focus.
 The program is designed to support families to live liturgically, not academically.
 The lessons are not “homework” rather are lived faith experiences within families.